GarrisonParrish/Reminder/README.md

 ## Format
 Reminders have a title and metadata.
 User can add as many tags as they want to the metadata section.
-Reminders have a notes section as a big fat string.
+Reminders have a notes section as a string.

 format: